stashed/stash/docs/guides/workloads.md

 To backup a DaemonSet, create a Restic with matching selectors.
 You can find a full working demo in [examples folder](/docs/examples/workloads/daemonset.yaml).
 This example shows how Stash can be used to backup host paths on all nodes of a cluster.
 First run a DaemonSet without nodeSelectors.
 This DaemonSet acts as a vector for Restic sidecar and mounts host paths that are to be backed up.
 In this example, we use a `busybox` container for this.
 Now, create a Restic that has a matching selector.
 This Restic also `spec.volumeMounts` the said host path and points to the host path in `spec.fileGroups`.

 ## StatefulSets
-Kubernetes does not support updating StatefulSet after they are created.
+Kubernetes does not support adding sidecar to a StatefulSet after it is created.
 It is recommended to enable **mutating webhook** by providing `--enable-mutating-webhook` flag while installing stash.
 To know more about how to provide various flag while installing stash see [here](/docs/setup/install.md#customizing-installer).

 If you don't want to enable **mutating webhook** then you have to add Stash sidecar container to your StatefulSet manually.
 You can see the relevant portions of a working example below: